-Our website offers the most advanced technology available.
-Our security measures ensure that all customer information remains secure.
+Our website offers up to date technology, including a multi-layer log in process.
+Our security measures ensure that all customer information remains protected.

-The Johnson State Bank and Bank of Ulysses have developed and refined our Internet Banking product to be comprehensive and convenient for the end user.
-Internet Banking is a free service to our customers.
+The Johnson State Bank and Bank of Ulysses has developed our Online Banking product to be comprehensive and convenient for the end user.
+Online Banking is a free service to our customers.
 The steps to getting started are listed below.

-Our bill payment service is brought to you by The Johnson State Bank and Bank of Ulysses and Metavante.
+Our bill payment service is brought to you, the customer, by The Johnson State Bank and Bank of Ulysses and Metavante.
 We offer our customers one of the easiest, quickest, and most cost effective bill payment services in the industry.

 Your checking account number will not appear on the paper draft.
 The maximum amount a paper draft item can be made for is $9,999.99.
 The item is VOID 90 days after it is written, which means if the draft is not cashed within 90 days your account will be re-credited for the amount of the draft.

 Stop payments can be made on paper draft items until 6:00 P.M.
 CST the same day it is to be taken out, by calling our bill payment service provider.

 Paper draft payments should be scheduled for at least 5 days before the payment is due to insure it will be received by the company on time.
 The bank is not responsible for late fees or other charges assessed by any company a bill is sent to due to late scheduling of payments.